-Either you (J-1 exchange visitor), your attorney, or the responsible/alternate officer for your exchange visitor program may request for this opinion.
+Either you (a J-1 exchange visitor), your attorney, or the responsible/alternate officer for your exchange visitor program may request for this opinion.
 You can send the request only by postal mail.
 You cannot fax your request or come in person.
 Sending by fax is not recommended because DS-2019/IAP-66 forms often become illegible during faxing.

-Upon receipt, the U.S. Department of State, within 4 to 6 weeks, will review your documents and determine whether you are subject to two-year residency requirement or not.
+Upon receipt, the U.S. Department of State, within 4 to 6 weeks, will review your documents and determine whether you are subject to a two-year residency requirement or not.
 You will be sent the determination in the self-addressed, stamped envelope you provided.

 If you have a case number, you may Check the status online.
 Otherwise, you may contact Visa Services’ Public Inquiries Division at (202) 663-1225 or send an email to [email protected] Do not contact the Waiver Review Division.

-If the opinion states that you are not subject to HRR, you should show the copy of that letter in lieu of a waiver approval whenever required, such as when applying for an H1B visa or when filing for adjustment of status.
+If the opinion states that you are not subject to HRR, you should show the copy of that letter in lieu of a waiver approval whenever required, such as when applying for an H1B visa or for when filing for adjustment of status.

-If the opinion states that you are subject to HRR, you may explore the options to see if you can get the HRR Waiver.
+If the opinion states that you are subject to HRR, you may explore options to see if you can get the HRR Waiver.

 We are sorry that this post was not useful for you!